kailinzhang1031/Computation-Language/cp_ELMo.md

 ## (1) Data Distribution

-As a case study, we choose 300 sentences in NLTK.reuters as original data.
+As a case study, we choose 1-3 sentence(s) in NLTK.reuters as original data.

 ## (2) Dataset Construction